 Here are some ways you can do to keep your family safe:

 - Every house with at least one natural gas appliance, attached garage or fireplace requires a carbon monoxide alarm.
 You need to have a detector on each level of your residence, including the basement and garage.
 You also should have one installed inside or outside of each bedroom.
 Don’t use a carbon monoxide system in your home?

 Call Rob's Albertan Service Experts at 780-800-9047 to buy one.
 Ask our pros about our economical Wi-Fi carbon monoxide systems.

-Carbon monoxide doesn’t have to be terrifying, and with the right precautions your residence can be protected from the toxic gas.
+Carbon monoxide doesn’t have to be terrifying, and with the right precautions your residence can be guarded from the toxic gas.
 Take the precautions and call Rob's Albertan Service Experts at 780-800-9047 to learn more.